 Comparison of Alternatives.
 In addition to the overall introduction of a new source of traffic noise, changes in noise levels at noise sensitive land uses would be related to the proximity of the alignment to the land use.
-The bridge alignment for Alignment C is located approximately 220 feet south of Alignment A, the northern most of the alternatives.
-The Broadway roadway approach alignment for Alignment C is nearly identical to the existing Broadway alignment, which is also close to the park.
-Though the differences in distance are small, because Alignment D is the closest to Fredrick Miller Regional Park it is expected to have a somewhat greater effect on changes in noise levels in the park.
+The bridge alignment for Alignments C1 and C2 are located approximately 350 and 475 feet, respectively, south of Alignment A (the northern most of the alternatives).
+The Broadway roadway approach alignment for Alignment C2 is nearly identical to the existing Broadway alignment, which is also close to the park.
+Though the differences in distance are small (approximately 250 feet between Alignment C2 and D), because Alignment D is within Fredrick Miller Regional Park it is expected to have a greater effect on permanent changes in noise levels in the park.

-Construction activities closer to noise sensitive land uses would result in greater effects though, as above for operational effects, due to the overall proximity of the three alignments to each other the differences in construction effects would be small.
-Therefore, there is no substantial difference between the alignments as they relate to noise.
+Construction activities closer to noise-sensitive land uses would result in greater effects though, as above for operational effects, due to the overall proximity of the alignments to each other the differences in construction effects would be small.
+Therefore, there is no substantial difference between